-Candid and directed lifestyle and portrait photography, captured through social curiosity, cultural exploration and commissions.
+Candid and directed lifestyle moments and urban portraits captured through social curiosity, cultural exploration and commissions.

 Lovely scene from the South Downs.
 Lucky to have found out in advance about these two balloons launching on a fantastic summer evening.